Proven. Effective. Democrat.

 Chris has been a key leader in the fight for social justice, racial equity, comprehensive immigration reform, and gun safety.
 As the author of the original DISCLOSE Act to end secret money in our elections, he has been at the vanguard of our mission to protect our democracy, safeguard voting rights, and end big money in politics.

 Chris’s tenacity and effectiveness are highlighted in the recently passed Infrastructure and Build Back Better bills, which include many of the initiatives he has championed for years on everything from education and workforce training, to protecting our Chesapeake Bay and fighting the historic challenge of climate change, to providing access to more affordable child care and housing, and giving returning citizens a second chance.

 Getting things done for the people of Maryland – and working families everywhere – is the reason Chris first ran for public office and that’s exactly what he has always done.

 Before his election to the Senate, Chris spent over a decade in the House of Representatives where he became a Democratic leader and played a key role in the passage of the Affordable Care Act, the Wall Street Reform law, and the Economic Recovery Act that helped rebuild our shattered economy.

 As Ranking Democrat on the Budget Committee when the Tea Party Republicans took over the House, Chris led the fight to protect Medicare and Social Security from GOP budget attacks and protect vital investments in education, transportation, medical research and programs for the most needy.

-Chris was first elected to public office in 1990, when he campaigned for the Maryland House of Delegates as part of the ‘Choice Team,’ which unseated an incumbent opposed to women’s reproductive rights.
+Chris also served in the Maryland state legislature where he first earned his reputation as a champion for progressive causes and a talented legislator who was not afraid to take on powerful special interests.
+He won his first election to the Maryland House of Delegates as part of the ‘Choice Team,’ which unseated an incumbent opposed to women’s reproductive rights.